 Most first year and returning staff can expect to work at least two jobs throughout the summer; ratio of work will be dependent upon experience and company needs.
-We'll seek to discover what combination of roles will be best for you as part of our application process.
+We'll seek to discover what combination of roles will be best for you as part of our application and interview process.

 An ideal way for new staff to join our team and gain experience in Denali, this position includes a variety of housekeeping tasks and working as a server for guest breakfast and dinner.

 This entry level skilled position assists the Facilities Manager in maintaining our property.
 "Ops" crew members are asked to work individually or with a group of 2-5 maintenance staff performing daily chores and specific projects related to maintenance of grounds, trails, buildings, vehicles, water and electrical systems, and more.
 Experience with work in one or more of these areas is preferred.

 The position of naturalist guide is a professional job, tasked with implementing the educational mission of Camp Denali and North Face Lodge.
 Our naturalist guides are teachers of experiential learning, experienced backcountry hiking guides, and trained drivers.
 Even though we operate our active learning program for just 14 weeks each summer, this position provides a career-building opportunity, not just a summer job.
 Because of the significant on-the-job training and independent study necessary for proficiency, we request a commitment of at least three seasons' employment as a naturalist guide.